Surnames by country: Hungary

 In Hungarian, like Asian languages but unlike most other European ones (see French and German above for exceptions), the family name is placed before the given names.
 This usage does not apply to non-Hungarian names, for example "Tony Blair" will remain "Tony Blair" when written in Hungarian texts.

 Names of Hungarian individuals, however, appear in Western order in English writing.

 Indonesia

-Indonesians comprise more than 1,300 ethnic groups.
-Not all of these groups traditionally have surnames, and in the populous Java surnames are not common at all – regardless of which one of the six officially recognized religions the name carrier profess.
+Indonesians comprise more than 600 ethnic groups.
+Not all of these groups traditionally have surnames, and in the populous Java surnames are not common at all – regardless of which one of the six officially recognized religions the name carrier profess, nor there are a legally separate group of surnames.
 For instance, a Christian Javanese woman named Agnes Mega Rosalin has three forenames and no surname.
 "Agnes" is her Christian name, but "Mega" can be the first name she uses and the name which she is addressed with.
 "Rosalin" is only a middle name.
 Nonetheless, Indonesians are well aware of the custom of family names, which is known as marga or fam, and such names have become a specific kind of identifier.
 People can tell what a person's heritage is by his or her family or clan name.